• This field is for validation purposes and should be left unchanged.

 How can avoiding property taxes affect my credit in Virginia?

 Not paying your property taxes in Virginia could harm your credit.
-A tax lien might be placed on your property, and this can show up on your credit report.
+A tax lien might be placed on your property, which can appear on your credit report.

 Key Insights